nanomsg/nng/docs/ref/tran/ipc.md

 in the path, including embedded `NUL` bytes.
 For example, the name `"a\0b"` would be represented as `abstract://a%00b`.

-> [!TIP]
+> [!NOTE]
-> An empty name may be used with a listener to request "auto bind" be used to select a name.
-> In this case the system will allocate a free name.
+> _NNG_ no longer supports "auto binding" where the kernel allocates a random unused name.
-> The name assigned may be retrieved using [`NNG_OPT_LOCADDR`].
+> A simple solution to this is to allocate a large random number, such as a random UUID
+> or a concatenation of four random values from [`nng_random`].
+The chance of a collision
+> can be made arbitrarily small by appending additional random values.

 Abstract names do not include the leading `NUL` byte used in the low-level socket address.